PeterKamphuis/pyHIARD/README.md

   	pip install pyHIARD

 This should also install all required python dependencies.
+(If it gives a PILLOW error run 'pip install --upgrade pip wheel setuptools' before installing pyHIARD. )
 We recommend the use of python virtual environments.
 If so desired a pyHIARD installation would look like:

   	python3 -m venv pyHIARD_venv